The 5 Most Beautiful Rice Terraces In Vietnam

 The Hmong, Dzao, Giay, and Ha Nhi, the hill tribes in Vietnam with the most exquisite and vibrant clothing, all call Y Ty home.
 A photographer’s paradise, the colors of their attire stand out against the mountains, blue sky, and rice fields.
 A visit to Y Ty has far more to offer than just beautiful photos.

 The Hmong people have been creating these terraces for generations in order to use the land for rice farming.
 Learn the Hmong people’s special construction and irrigation techniques when you are there.
 These methods contribute to the area’s uniqueness and genuine beauty.
-From the end of September to the beginning of October, harvesting takes place.
+Harvesting takes place from the end of September to the beginning of October.

 Tip: If you have time, consider stopping by Y Ty’s Saturday morning market for an opportunity to interact with people of the Hà Nhi and other ethnic groups.